Willi Castro Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Blue Jays pitching staff ranks sixth in MLB.
+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.

-- The Blue Jays have a 3.96 team ERA that ranks 11th among all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (4.07).

-- Blue Jays pitchers combine to give up 68 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (72 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.